 Hire a consultant when:

-You've tried DIY and hit a wall — or you'd rather get it done right in 2 weeks than spend 2 months learning
+- You've tried DIY and hit a wall — or you'd rather get it done right than spend weeks learning

 Most small businesses we work with at Heartland AI start with a workflow audit: we map your current processes, identify the top 3–5 automation opportunities, and give you a prioritized roadmap with expected ROI for each.
 Some clients take that roadmap and implement it themselves.
 Others hand it back to us and say "build it."
 Either way, you leave with clarity on where your time is going and how to get it back.